Issyanofsky/talker/dev/README.md

 on pushing a new content, it start a CI process [Git Action Workflow](/.github/workflows/) which test the new pushed script and if suceess it will push it to production automaticaly.

+testing:
+- API (Flask) test - are done by a python script in the test folder that check response from the API (staut code 200 and response from the root API http://localhost:port).
+- HTML test -